agile-ts/documentation/docs/packages/core/features/collection/Methods.md

 ## `createSelector()`

-With `createSelector()` we create a new [Selector](./selector/Introduction.md), with **automatically binding** it to the Collection.
+Creates a new [Selector](./selector/Introduction.md), with **automatically binding** it to the Collection
 ```ts
 const MY_SELECTOR = MY_COLLECTION.createSelector('mySelector', 'itemKey');
 ```
-First, we have to define a unique `key/name` to identify the created Selector later.
+To correctly identify the Selector later, we have to pass a unique `key/name` as first parameter.
 Such `key` is, for instance, required to remove or access the Selector.
 ```ts
 const MY_SELECTOR = MY_COLLECTION.getSelector('mySelector');
 ```
-The `itemKey` to the Item which the Selector initially represents can be passes as second parameter.
+The `itemKey` to the Item which the Selector initially represents is passed as second parameter.
 ```ts
 const MY_SELECTOR = MY_COLLECTION.createSelector('currentUser', 1);
 ```

 :::info

-Often we name the `selectorKey` like the `itemKey` it selects.
+Often we name the `selectorKey` like the `itemKey` the Selector selects.
-If that is the case, we can use the [`select()`](#select) method, which does the same as `createSelector()` and automatically sets the `selectorKey` to the passes `itemKey`.
+If that is the case, we can use the [`select()`](#select) method, which creates like the `createSelector()` method a Selector.
+But we don't have to pass a separate `seelctorKey`, since it automatically uses the passed `itemKey` as `selectorKey`.
 ```ts
 const MY_SELECTOR = MY_COLLECTION.select('itemKey');
 ```